-Element 3: Refugia:
+Element 3: Refugia\:

-National or regional interpretations of this HCV element: Best Available Information for identifying occurrences of this interpretation: BAI SLIMF Tepuis, including but not limited to the Chimanta Massif.
-(Vegas-Vilarrúbia, 2012) From a regional and global perspective, pending further analysis, many of Guyana's undeveloped forests might function as refugia, i.e., an isolated area where extensive changes, typically due to changing climate or intensive human disturbance, have not occurred and where plants and animals may survive.
-Protected areas (see HCV 1) are also likely refugia
+National or regional interpretations of this HCV element: Best Available Information for identifying occurrences of this interpretation: BAI >SLIMF BAI SLIMF From a regional and global perspective, most of Suriname's forests, especially those south of 4° latitude, can be considered a refugia, i.e., an isolated area where extensive changes, typically due to changing climate or intensive human disturbance, have not occurred and where plants and animals may survive.
+Many protected areas (see HCV 1) are also likely refugia

-National or regionally appropriate methodologies and Best Available Information for assessments for HCV 3:
+National or regionally appropriate methodologies and Best Available Information\ for assessments for HCV 3:

-National or regional methodologies for assessing occurrences of the HCV 3 interpretations: Best Available Information for assessing occurrences of these interpretations: BAI SLIMF For guidance in identifying other examples of HCV 3 that may exist in the management unit, consider: FSC (20XXa) and HCVRN (2013) (e.g., Chapter 3.3, Identification of HCV 3).
+National or regional methodologies for assessing occurrences of the HCV 3 interpretations: Best Available Information for assessing occurrences of these interpretations: BAI >SLIMF BAI SLIMF For guidance in identifying and assessing other examples of HCV 3 that may exist in the management unit, see: WWF (2011), FSC (2019), and HCVRN (2013) (e.g., Chapter 2, Best Practice Considerations for HCV Assessments, and Chapter 3.3, Identification of HCV 3).

 National or regional strategies for maintaining and/or enhancing the HCV 3 interpretations: Best Available Information for management strategies for these interpretations: BAI >SLIMF BAI SLIMF For all HCV 3: Strategies that fully maintain the extent and integrity of rare or threatened ecosystems, habitats, or refugia.
-For all HCV 3: Where enhancement is identified as the objective , measures to restore and/or develop rare or threatened ecosystems , habitats , or refugia are in place.
-For all HCV 3: Strategies should also include measures to avoid or minimize road construction, and to protect ecosystems and habitats illegal or unsustainable logging, diamond mining, and other development.
-(Per WWF, 2018b; Montambault et al, 2002; Bicknell et al, 2017; Hammond, 2005; Kelloff, 2003; SA, 2014; Mongabay, 2017; EPA & MNRE, 2014 & 2014b; Ozanne et al, 2014) For the Rupununi Savannah, Kanuku Mountains, and Guianan Highlands EcoRegion: Include restrictions on the use of fire, to prevent conversion of remaining forests into grasslands.
-(Per WWF, 2018b; EPA & MNRE, 2014b) For mangrove forests and open savannas: No logging should occur, sites should be considered biodiversity reserves, and wildlife should be protected from poaching.
-Harvest of bark, leaves, clay, and wood should be limited to sustainable levels.
-(Per WWF, 2011; Mongabay, 2017e).
-The Mangrove Restoration & Management Department.
-Consider also the National Mangrove Management Action Plan 2010-2012. х x For watercourses and riparian habitats threatened by gold mining and related threats: Mining should be excluded where possible, especially high-impact hydraulic mining.
-Work cooperatively with local communities to support alternative economic opportunities for miners.
-Where impossible or inappropriate to exclude mining, e.g., smaller scale mining by local rights-holders or communities, mercury- free and other low impact methods should be required.
-For alternative employment initiatives, see Conservation International, Guyana.
-For alternative mining practices, see WWF Guianas.
-X
+For all HCV 3: Where enhancement is identified as the objective, measures to restore and/or develop rare or threatened ecosystems, habitats, or refugia are in place.
+For all HCV 3: Strategies should also include measures to protect ecosystems and habitats from illegal logging, bauxite mining, and other development.
+For mangrove forests and open savannas, no logging should occur, and sites should be considered biodiversity reserves.
+(WWF, 2011) For mangrove forests, protections against poaching of shorebirds and other wildlife.
+(Wikipedia, 2017, implicit) For watercourses and riparian habitats threatened by gold mining and WWF Suriname X Χ related threats, mining should be excluded where possible, especially highimpact hydraulic mining.
+Where impossible or inappropriate to exclude mining, e.g., smaller scale mining by local rights-holders or communities, mercury-free and other low impact methods should be required.

-Methodologies and Best Available Information for monitoring programs for HCV 3:
+Methodologies and Best Available Information\ for monitoring programs for HCV 3:

-National or regional methodologies for monitoring occurrences of the HCV 3 interpretations: Best Available Information for monitoring occurrences of these interpretations: BAI >SLIMF BAI SLIMF For monitoring of potential impacts and of potential illegal or unauthorized activities in the forest, consider collaborative monitoring with Indigenous Peoples, use of aerial drones, and remote sensing.
-(Per IIRCD, 2017; Schreiber, 2016; Montambault et al, 2002) For examples of best practices for collaborative monitoring with Indigenous Peoples, see the Iwokrama International Center and the North Rupununi District Development Board х x For use of indicator species and line transects as a biodiversity monitoring approach, see TIS (2015) Consider Hayes et al (2003).
-(While developed for Central America, it may also be helpful for similar ecosystems in South America.)
-For additional guidance, consider: FSC (20XXa) and HCVRN (2014) (e.g., Part 3).
+National or regional methodologies for monitoring occurrences of the HCV 3 interpretations: Best Available Information for monitoring occurrences of these interpretations: BAI >SLIMF BAI SLIMF For use of indicator species and line transects as a biodiversity monitoring approach, see TIS (2015) Consider Hayes et al (2003); while developed for Central America, it may also be helpful for similar ecosystems in South America.
+For other basic monitoring guidance, consider: FSC (2019) and HCVRN (2014) (e.g., Part 3).

-HCV 4 - Critical ecosystem services.
-Basic ecosystem services in critical situations, including protection of water catchments and control of erosion of vulnerable soils and slopes.
+HCV 4 - Critical\ ecosystem services\.
+Basic ecosystem services\ in critical\ situations, including protection\ of water catchments and control of erosion of vulnerable soils and slopes.

-Element 1: Water catchments in critical situations:
+Element 1: Water catchments in critical\ situations: